FAQs about Advanced Academic Services

 Is it true that ALL students receive AAP services at Colvin Run?

 At Colvin Run Elementary School, all K-6th grade students receive opportunities to learn content through AAP strategies and are instructed with resources from the Advanced Academic Programs (AAP) curriculum framework.
 The Virginia Department of Education has again recognized Colvin Run Elementary School as a school that has made significant progress toward goals for increased student achievement and expanded educational opportunities.
 This expanded AAP curriculum in Math, Language Arts, Science, and Social Studies are differentiated to meet students’ needs.
 There is a strong emphasis on higher level thinking skills.
-Adaptations are made to the curriculum in order to provide an appropriate level of challenge for these learners with a strong emphasis on critical and creative thinking, problem-solving, and decision-making.
-Students in the Grade Level and Level IV AAP classrooms utilize units and resources from the AAP Curriculum Frameworks to receive differentiated instruction based on the students’ needs.
+Adaptations are made to the curriculum to provide an appropriate level of challenge for these learners with a strong emphasis on critical and creative thinking, problem-solving, and decision-making.
+Students in the Grade Level and full-time AAP classrooms utilize units and resources from the AAP Curriculum Frameworks to receive differentiated instruction based on the students’ needs.

 Children need to develop skills necessary for flexible problem solving through opportunities to think critically and creatively in this rapidly changing, increasingly diverse, and interconnected world.
 To support their continued growth, all classrooms focus on use of the FCPS Portrait of a Graduate traits: Communication, Collaboration, Being an Ethical and Global Citizen, Critical & Creative Thinking, and Being Goal-oriented and Resilient.
 Classroom experiences provide students with opportunities that lead to deeper understanding of grade level content.
-All students also receive instruction infused with the nine Critical & Creative Thinking Strategies of: Questioning, Plus/ Minus/ Interesting, Encapsulation, Visualization, Point of View, Decisions & Outcomes, Analogies, Mindmapping, and Fluency/Flexibility/Originality and Elaboration to elicit a higher level thinking response and stretch students' thinking in order to help them grow both academically and personally.
-In addition to in-school use of the nine critical and creative thinking strategies, the Advanced Academic Programs office provides articles for how parents can use the strategies to nurture critical and creative thinking at home.
-By infusing the AAP curriculum and resources into the Program of Studies for all students, Colvin Run is able to provide intellectual stimulation and challenge to our entire population through advanced thinking and problem solving.
+All students also receive instruction infused with the nine Critical & Creative Thinking Strategies of: Questioning, Plus/ Minus/ Interesting, Encapsulation, Visualization, Point of View, Decisions & Outcomes, Analogies, Mind mapping, and Fluency/Flexibility/Originality and Elaboration to elicit a higher level thinking response and stretch students' thinking in order to help them grow both academically and personally.
+In addition to in-school use of the nine critical and creative thinking strategies, the Advanced Academic Programs office provides tips for how parents can use the strategies to nurture critical and creative thinking at home.
+By infusing the AAP curriculum and resources into the Program of Studies for all students, Colvin Run provides intellectual stimulation and challenge to our entire population through advanced thinking and problem solving.

 What opportunities do students have to grow as a learner and be challenged whether in the Grade Level classrooms or Level IV classrooms?

-Students in the Grade Level and Level IV AAP classrooms utilize units and resources from the AAP Curriculum Frameworks to receive differentiated instruction based on the students’ academic needs.
+Students in the Grade Level and full-time AAP classrooms utilize units and resources from the AAP Curriculum Frameworks to receive differentiated instruction based on the students’ academic needs.
 This expanded AAP curriculum in Math, Language Arts, Science, and Social Studies allows all students to benefit from higher order thinking and expanded opportunities to broaden and deepen their understanding of grade level content.

-· Level I - Critical and Creative Thinking Lessons, Grades K-6
+Critical and Creative Thinking Lessons, Grades K-6

-· Level II - Differentiated Lessons in Areas of Academic Strength, Grades K-6
+Differentiated Lessons in Areas of Academic Strength, Grades K-6

 Screening for this level of service occurs in the fall for students who are new to FCPS and in the spring for all other students.
 Additional information is available in the Parent Information Packet, published on the AAP website, http://www.fcps.edu/is/aap.